Skip to main content

 nano /etc/pve/lxc/101.conf

-3. Add the following two lines to the bottom of the file.
+3. Update lxc container configuration file: add the following two lines to the bottom of the file.
 This passes the tun device from the host to the container (if you are on an older Proxmox 6 setup, use cgroup instead of cgroup2):

 lxc.cgroup2.devices.allow: c 10:200 rwm